ksinha49/ai-workloads/use-cases/new-business-intake/README.md

 # New Business Intake Workflow

-This example shows how to combine several AI services to process new business submissions and generate ACORD XML for CaseImport.
+This Usecase for Paper App to TPP processing processes new business submissions and generate ACORD XML for CaseImport.

 ## Parameters